In this post, we’ll review strategies for treating stuttering in the adult population. We refer to a person who stutters as PWS.

 To become a fluency boss, consider becoming a board-certified specialist in fluency.

-This can lead to self-acceptance, staying calm, and noticing patterns they can work on to improve their fluency.
+This can lead to self-acceptance, greater calm, and noticing patterns they can change to improve fluency.

 Resources